cortexproject/cortex/docs/api/_index.md

 no_section_index_title: true
 ---

-Cortex exposes an HTTP API for pushing and querying time series data, other then operating the cluster itself.
+Cortex exposes an HTTP API for pushing and querying time series data, and operating the cluster itself.

 For the sake of clarity, in this document we have grouped API endpoints by service, but keep in mind that they're exposed both when running Cortex in microservices and singly-binary mode:
 - **Microservices**: each service exposes its own endpoints